 For example, when engaged in any activities you want to keep totally private when using your VPN service (for example, download torrents anonymously), do not use the same IP address for other activities that could be cross-referenced back to you.

 In particular, this means do not log into any password protected accounts with the same IP address assigned to you by the VPN service.
-In fact, best not to do any other activities at all with that same IP address.
+In fact, it's best not to do any other activities at all with that same IP address.

 Instead, split your VPN connection or do your “normal” Internet activities on a different device, whether connected to a VPN or not.
-Ding this ensures that those other activities are done with a different IP address, one that cannot be cross-referenced and linked to your other more controversial activities.
+Doing this ensures that those other activities are done with a different IP address, one that cannot be cross-referenced and linked to your other more controversial activities.

 Make Sure Your IP Address Cannot be Cross-Referenced

-Here's a simple example: you connect to your VPN server and start doing activity X which you want to keep private.
+Here's a simple example: you connect to your VPN server and start doing activity X, which you want to keep private.
 You then open another web browser tab and log into your Gmail account.

 Gmail's records will now have the same IP address you were using at the exact same time you were engaged in activity X. You have basically confirmed that you were the person engaged in activity X!

-Any party that requested information from Google would be able to make the connection to your identity as they have it on file (and you logged in after all).
+Any party that requested information from Google would be able to make the connection to your identity, as they have it on file (and you logged in after all).

 The number of such information or user requests to Google is exploding and the requirements are not that strict.
 In Google's own words [emphasis added], "Government agencies, courts and parties in civil litigation regularly ask technology and communications companies for information about how a person has used the company's services.
 When we receive such a request, our team reviews the request to make sure it satisfies legal requirements and Google's policies.
 Generally speaking, for us to produce any data, the request must be made in writing, signed by an authorized official of the requesting agency and issued under an appropriate law ..."

-The same example equally applies to Facebook, your online banking, your local news site, any apps you use; heck any website or app (whether password protected or not) that could be traced back by the IP address you used to access it.
+The same example applies equally to Facebook, your online banking, your local news site, any apps you use; heck, any website or app (whether password protected or not) that could be traced back by the IP address you used to access it.